- Tullin ohjeet

 Tax bases

-Provide quota quantity, or if the goods require a separate tax calculation quantity, provide the quantity and unit here.
-Provide the tax base (value) in the field “Calculation of taxes – tax base”.
-Provide the tax base unit in the field “Calculation of taxes – tax base unit”.
+If the goods require a separate tax calculation quantity or quota quantity based on the commodity code, provide the quantity and unit hereProvide the tax base value in the field “Calculation of taxes – tax base”.
+Provide the currency in the field “Calculation of taxes – tax base unit”.

 Additional references of documents and certificates

-Moving on from the goods item details
+Proceeding from the goods item details